Back to All Events

 Ikebana is Japanese art of flower arrangement.
 It is also known as Kado, way of flowers.
 In Ikebana, blossoms, branches, leaves, and stems are arranged for artmaking.
 Ikebana aims to bring out the inner quality of flowers and other materials and express emotion.
 Ikebana is counted as one of the three classical Japanese arts along with Kodo for incense appreciation and Chado for tea ceremony.

 The Ikebana tradition started in Heian Period (794 - 1185) as floral offerings at altars.
 In the 16th century under the influence of Buddhist tea masters, Ikebana reached its first zenith.
-Since then, it has grown over with numerous Ikebana schools today.
+Since then, it has grown with numerous Ikebana schools today.

-About Ikebana International and Sogetsu school
+About Ikebana International

 Ikebana International is the world-wide organization consisting of people who love Japanese floral arrangements .
 Chapter 19 in Seattle includes about 10 various types of schools, some classic and some modern.
 Please refer to: www.iiseattlechapter19.org